Mak2006/python-rest-app-cont/README.md

 # python-rest-app-cont

 # Aim of the application

-**Demo of a python based REST api microservices based applciation.**
+**Demo of a python based REST API microservices based application.**

 The application adds two numbers and returns the result.
 The UI is later intended to be the first microservice and the backend as the second one.

 ##Requirements
-Creat a Python client server applicaton that takes in two numbers and returns the result.
+Create a Python client server application that takes in two numbers and returns the result.

 ## Assumptions made
 1. On Requirements -